Falklands’ volleyball team competing in international tournament in Punta Arenas

-Another sport that is picking up in the Falkland Islands is volleyball, and last Saturday, a delegation with ladies' and men's teams left for an international three-day competition in Punta Arenas, Chile, where the Falklands flag will be flying.
+Another sport that is picking up in the Falkland Islands is volleyball, and last Saturday a delegation with ladies and men teams left for an international three day completion taking place in Punta Arenas, Chile, where the Falklands flag will be flying.

 Some twelve teams will be involved in the competition in Punta Arenas, and although the group of players from the ladies is relatively new, they are full of enthusiasm to face the challenge and reach an outstanding performance for the Falkland Islands.